(Amended by Ordinance Nos. 173386, 173565, 174617, 176511, 181669, 187150, 189244 and 189924, effective May 15, 2020.)

 4. An improvement or conveyance of Real Property Interests for parks and recreational use that does not otherwise qualify as a Qualified Public Improvement; is not separately eligible for a credit, bonus, or other compensation; and, in the opinion of the Director in their reasonable discretion, serves the City’s public parks and recreation needs.

+Z. “Real Property Interests” means fee title, easement, or other permanent interests in real property as documented in a written conveyance.

 AA.
-“Real Property Interests” means fee title, easement, or other permanent interests in real property as documented in a written conveyance.
+“Remodel” or “remodeling” means to alter, expand or replace an existing structure.

 BB.
-“Remodel” or “remodeling” means to alter, expand or replace an existing structure.
+“Resident Equivalent” means a measure of the impact on parks and recreation facility needs created by Non-Residential Development, as compared to the impact of a resident.

 CC.
-“Resident Equivalent” means a measure of the impact on parks and recreation facility needs created by Non-Residential Development, as compared to the impact of a resident.
+“SDC Methodology Report” means the methodology report entitled Parks System Development Charge Methodology Update Report, dated April 15, 2015 and adopted as Exhibit A to Ordinance 187150, as may be modified.

 DD.
-“SDC Methodology Report” means the methodology report entitled Parks System Development Charge Methodology Update Report, dated April 15, 2015 and adopted as Exhibit A to Ordinance 187150, as may be modified.

-EE.
 “Temporary use” means a construction trailer or other non-permanent structure.